PhilippNox/back_patches/readme.md

 ## Goal
 To have the "latest" file (json, yaml or anything else) which contains the latest version data.
-And ordered list of .patch files which allows to get a previous versions of data.
+And ordered list of .patch files which allows to get a previous versions of the file.

 ### How to do update
 ```